 Enabling Environment Children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
 We provide a stimulating, enabling environment both indoors and out.
 The environment is multi-sensory, where children can experiment and explore through first hand experiences.
 The environment also promotes children’s independence, self-belief and confidence.

 Learning and Development Children develop and learn at different rates.
 We appreciate learning and development varies according to the individual child.
 Practitioners plan activities and experiences that enable all children to develop and learn effectively.
 They take into account individual needs, interests and stages of development and use this to plan challenging and enjoyable experiences.
-Practitioners also reflect on the different ways that children learn, providing activities that cater for different learning styles.

-Key Person-Each child is assigned a key person.
+Key Person-In the Nursery, each child is assigned a key person.
 This approach is aimed at enabling and supporting close attachments between children and practitioners.
 The key person helps the child to feel known, understood, cared about and safe.
 Attachment provides a sense of security so that children can become confident, independent and capable young learners.
 The key person provides consistency, building a secure relationship for the child and supporting parents/carers in guiding their child’s development.
 In Reception, the class teacher takes on this role.

 Parental Partnership